onhoudini/calculator/README.md

 Fix the "- 0.5", the 0 is going 'invisible'
 Verify if eval really will not give problems with try catch.

+# Fixed Things

+There is a strange error in operations that I had to see urgently.

+    The problemas was in "if(isNaN(values[0]) || isFinite(values[0]))",
+    I don't know if I forget to put ! or if I for some reason delete the exclamation

 ## Template

 Vite + React